Polio vaccine: Schedule

 In countries with endemic polio or where the risk of imported cases is high, the WHO recommends OPV vaccine at birth followed by a primary series of three OPV doses and at least one IPV dose starting at 6 weeks of age, with a minimum of 4 weeks between OPV doses.
-In countries with >90% immunization coverage and low risk of importation, the WHO recommends one or two IPV doses starting at 2 months of age followed by at least two OPV doses, with the doses separated by 4–8 weeks depending on the risk of exposure.
-In countries with the highest levels of coverage and the lowest risks of importation and transmission, the WHO recommends a primary series of three IPV injections, with a booster dose after an interval of six months or more if the first dose was administered before 2 months of age.
+In countries with more than 90% immunization coverage and low risk of importation, the WHO recommends one or two IPV doses starting at two months of age followed by at least two OPV doses, with the doses separated by 4–8 weeks depending on the risk of exposure.
+In countries with the highest levels of coverage and the lowest risks of importation and transmission, the WHO recommends a primary series of three IPV injections, with a booster dose after an interval of six months or more if the first dose was administered before two months of age.

 Side effects

 The inactivated polio vaccines are very safe.
 Mild redness or pain may occur at the site of injection.
-Oral polio vaccine results in vaccine-associated paralytic poliomyelitis in about three per million doses.
-They are generally safe to give to those who are pregnant, and those who have HIV/AIDS, but who are otherwise well.
+They are generally safe to be given to pregnant women and those who have HIV/AIDS, but are otherwise well.

 Allergic reaction to the vaccine

-Inactivated polio vaccine can cause an allergic reaction in a few people since the vaccine contains trace amounts of antibiotics, streptomycin, polymyxin B, and neomycin.
+Inactivated polio vaccine can cause an allergic reaction in a few people, since the vaccine contains trace amounts of antibiotics, streptomycin, polymyxin B, and neomycin.
 It should not be given to anyone who has an allergic reaction to these medicines.
-Signs and symptoms of an allergic reaction, which usually appear within minutes or a few hours after receiving the injected vaccine, include breathing difficulties, weakness, hoarseness or wheezing, heart rate fluctuations, skin rash and dizziness.
+Signs and symptoms of an allergic reaction, which usually appear within minutes or a few hours after receiving the injected vaccine, include breathing difficulties, weakness, hoarseness or wheezing, heart-rate fluctuations, skin rash, and dizziness.